8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 I've seen a couple of ways to track and account for cash rewards from using the card.

-First, the cash is tracked as non-taxable income when you convert the points to currency and have that cash deposited in an asset account.
+First, the cash is tracked as non-taxable income when you convert the points to cash deposited in an asset account.
 Second, the money is tracked as a refund against another expense; some reward programs let you do this in the reward software—choosing a transaction to bring to zero by converting points, for example.
-The third is a hybrid of the first two in that cash is deposited to an asset account; however, it’s categorized as a refund on the ledger of any expense account.
+The third is a hybrid of the first two in that cash is deposited to an asset account; however, it’s categorized as a refund on the ledger of an expense account.

 So, in the first scenario, you acquire reward points, convert them to cash, and have that cash deposited into a checking asset account.
 The entry goes on the checking ledger and is categorized as non-taxable income.